eebasso/WarpX/Docs/source/dataanalysis/sensei.rst

 select and configure one or more back ends at run time.
 Run time selection of the back end via XML means one user can access Catalyst, another Libsim, yet another Python with no changes to the code.
-This is depicted in :numref:`sensei_arch`.
+This is depicted in :numref:`fig_sensei_arch`.
 On the left side of the figure AMReX produces data, the bridge code pushes the data through the configurable analysis adaptor to the back end that was selected at run time.